 In June 2016, the FASB issued ASU 2016-13, "Measurement of Credit Losses on Financial Instruments."
 This ASU replaces the incurred loss impairment methodology in current U.S. GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information for credit loss estimates on certain types of financial instruments, including trade receivables.
 In addition, new disclosures are required.
-The ASU, as subsequently amended, is effective for fiscal years beginning after December 15, 2022 for smaller reporting companies, as defined by the SEC.
-As a smaller reporting company, we are currently evaluating the impact of adopting this guidance.
+The ASU, as subsequently amended, is effective for the Company for fiscal years beginning after December 15, 2022.
+We are currently evaluating the impact of adopting this guidance.